oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure:
-:  A combination of a cleartext claim value, a cleartext claim name, a salt, and optionally a blinded claim name value that is used to calculate a digest for a certain claim.
+:  A combination of a salt, a cleartext claim name, and a cleartext claim value that is used to calculate a digest for a certain claim.

-Issuer-Issued Disclosures Object (II-Disclosures Object):
+Issuer-Issued Disclosures (II-Disclosures):
-:  A JSON object created by the Issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.
+:  Disclosures created by the Issuer for all selectively-disclosable claims in an SD-JWT.

-Holder-Selected Disclosures JWT (HS-Disclosures JWT):
+Holder-Selected Disclosures (HS-Disclosures):
-:  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
-In addition to the Disclosures, it can contain other properties and may be signed by the Holder.
+:  A subset of the Issuer-Issued Disclosures selected by the Holder for disclosing the respective claim names and values to a Verifier.

 Holder Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving